-Hurricanes, earthquakes, floods, tornados and wildfires affect home thousands of homeowners each year.
+Hurricanes, earthquakes, floods, tornadoes and wildfires affect homes of thousands of homeowners each year, says TruHome Properties.
 And unfortunately, these disasters don’t mean just simple destruction of property, but at it’s worst, death can follow disasters, so be prepared.

 Part of the equation is being informed.
 In a tornado or a wildfire, there is often little advanced warning.
 However, with hurricanes and floods there is generally some warning.